-Commitment Indicator Progress Summary Way Forward Coordinating Official ю.
-Enhance national integrity through institutional capacity-building of National Anti-Corruption Forum (NACF) and Anti-Corruption Hotline.
-The NACF is capacitated The DPSA implemented the Public Sector Anti-corruption Capacity Building Programme focusing on capacitating three categories of public service officials: (1) anti-corruption practitioners - 487 officials capacitated); (2) law enforcement officials including investigators, prosecutors and presiding officers; (3) general public servants - 1531 officials in categories 2 and 3 Capacitating anti- corruption officials is an ongoing activity of government.
-Dr. Alex Mahapa Tel: 012 336 1487 This will include the capacity development of anti-corruption officials and strengthening the Hotline's advocacy and investigation functions.
-Number of anti- corruption officials capacitated. capacitated.
-4. Approve guidelines on sanctions for corruption related cases Guideline developed A generic guideline on discipline in the Public Service has been developed.
-This guideline will be review to enhance effectiveness by March 2014.
-Dr. Alex Mahapa Tel: 012 336 1487 ىت ب Develop a Citizen Participation guideline for Public Sector departments that would ensure that every public sector department across all spheres have a functional, resourced and capacitated citizen engagement unit which regularly and proactively engage with civil society.
-Guideline developed In October 2011, the DPSA hosted a roundtable discussion to engage national and provincial government departments, including academia, on drafting a generic Public Participation guideline and to solicit stakeholder inputs before the actual drafting of the guideline.
-In November 2011, a first draft of the Public Participation guideline was presented for inputs to the Community Development Worker Programme (CDWP) National Task Team, representing the Public Participation Units of the Department of Cooperative Governance in all nine provinces.
-The generic guideline on Public Participation has been completed and was submitted for final approval.
-The DPSA will work with nine national departments (three per quarter) with the aim of institutionalizing Public Participation in these departments.
+Enhance national integrity through Enhance national integrity through Institutional capacity-building of capacitated National Anti-Corruption Number of anti- everlopment of anti-corruption officials and strengthening the corruption officials and strengthening the capacitated.
+Investigation functions.
+Approve guidelines on sanctions Guideline for corruption related cases Bovelop a Citizen Participation departments that would ensure that every public sector department according that every public sector department according engage with civil society.
+The DPSA implemented the Public servant officials including in provincial government department developed and prosectively and proactively and proactively and proactively and proactively the DPSA hosted and prosectively and proactively the Department of Cooperative Government Cooperative Government of Cooperative Government Cooperative Governm Way Way Forward Coordinating Official Number of anti- corruption officials capacitated.
+Guideline developed developed gene the a full N In N press (CDV) The DPSA implemented the Public Sector Anti-corruption Capacity Building Capacitati Programme focusing on capacitating three categories of public service corruption officials: (1) anti-corruption practitioners - 487 officials capacitated); (2) law is an ongcenforcement officials including investigators, prosecutors and presiding activity of officiers; (3) general public servants - 1531 officials in categories 2 and 3 governme ng anti- officials bing nt.
+Dr. Alex Mahapa Tel: 012 336 1487 Guideline A ge developed and developed and gene the a free and gene free and gene free and gene free and gene free a free a free and gene free a Guideline In Och developed and developed gene the a press (CD) (CD) A generic guideline on discipline in the Public Service has been developed.
+This auideline will Dr. Alex Mahapa Guideline In Or developed and gene gene the a the E r to less by 14.
+Tel: 012 336 1487 Guideline In Oo developed and gene gene the a gene the COV ine generic guideline on Public Programme on P hosted a roundtable discussion to engage national is departments, including academia, on drafting a guideline and to solicit stakeholder inputs before ideline.
+It draft of the Public Participation guideline was be Community Development Worker Programme am, representing the Public Participation Units of tive Governance in all nine provinces.
+Public Participation has been completed and was The DPSA will work I with nine national departments (three per quarter) with the aim of institutionalizing Public Participation in these departments.
 Ms Colette Clark Tel: 012 336 1056